shamsula/DLImgJson/README.md

 ## Instructions
-place the json-like file in the "res" folder.
+Create a folder "res" at the root.
+Place the json-like file in the "res" folder.
 Rename the json-like file to data.json.
 Run main.py and hopefully you get some results (fingers-crossed)